AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 The assignment fields temporarily renamed last week have been reverted to their original names:

-* Assignment Users
+* [!UICONTROL Assignment Users]
-* Assignment Roles
+* [!UICONTROL Assignment Roles]

 **Error when removing the Project Owner from the header**

 *Projects*

-When a user attempts to remove a Project Owner from the header of a project, the Project Owner is not removed, and the user sees the following error message:
+When a user attempts to remove a [!UICONTROL Project Owner] from the header of a project, the [!UICONTROL Project Owner] is not removed, and the user sees the following error message:

 `422: Invalid Parameter: ownerID value "null" /attask/api-internal/PROJ/<project ID>`

-**Resized Description box goes back to original size**
+**Resized [!UICONTROL Description] box goes back to original size**

 *Projects, tasks, and issues*

-When a user resizes the Description box in the details area of a work item to make it bigger, then begins typing in the box, the box returns to its original size.
+When a user resizes the [!UICONTROL Description] box in the details area of a work item to make it bigger, then begins typing in the box, the box returns to its original size.
 The user can still type in the box, and the contents save as expected

 **Inadvertent exit when creating tasks or issues**